 4. In collaboration with David Speicher at the Wistar Institute we are developing a robust, label-free proteomics platform allowing us to define differential protein expression in red blood cells.
 We are interested in using this platform to define changes in the red cell proteome that are specific for disorders caused by abnormal red blood cell production.
 This technology might not only allow us to define new diagnostic tools but possibly also to identify novel targets for therapy.

 5. With improved therapy patients’ with IBMFS live longer and become adults.
 Furthermore with the availability of genetic testing an increasing number of adult BMF patients are diagnosed with IBMFS, previously thought to be mainly a disease of childhood.
 Little is known about the clinical manifestations of IBMFS in adults, the course of disease and response to treatment.
 Our long-term goal is to build up a pediatric-adult transition program for patients with BMF, in order to determine the frequency, clinical manifestations, the course of disease, and treatment outcomes of IBMFS in the adult.

 Gu BW, Apicella M, Mills J, Fan JM, French D, Podsakoff GM, Bessler M, Mason PJ: Impaired telomere maintenance and decreased canonical WNT signaling but normal ribosome biogenesis in induced pluripotent stem cells from X-linked dyskeratosis congenital patients.
-PLoS One 2015 Notes: In press.
+PLoS One 10(5): e0127414, May 18 2015.

 back to top